 Icon Description The mapping has been defined locally for the current screen. £.4 The mapping is inherited from a screen group.
-The mapping was originally inherited from a screen group but has been overridden locally to suit the current screen . ¥.
+The mapping was originally inherited from a screen group but has been overridden to the current screen. ¥.
 Cancels overriding an inherited mapping.